peterwittek/ncpol2sdpa/doc/source/revision_history.rst

   - New: the function ``find_rank_loop`` aids the detection of a rank loop.
   - New: the function ``write_to_human_readable`` writes the relaxation in a human-readable format.
   - New: the function ``read_sdpa_out`` is now exposed to the user, primarily to help in detecting rank loops.
   - New: the function ``save_monomial_index`` allows saving the monomial index of a relaxation.
-  - New: support for obtaining the SOS decomposition from a dual solution of unconstrained problems through the function ``sos_decomposition``.
+  - New: support for obtaining the SOS decomposition from a dual solution through the function ``sos_decomposition``.
   - New: optional parameter ``psd=[matrix1, matrix2, ..., matrixn]`` can be passed to ``get_relaxation`` and ``process_constraints`` which contain symbolic matrices that should be positive semidefinite.
   - New: solution matrices can be returned by ``solve_sdp`` by passing the optional parameter ``solutionmatrix=True``.
 It does not work for diagonal blocks.
   - New: basic interface for `Faacets <https://github.com/denisrosset/faacets-core>`_ via the function ``get_faacet_relaxation``.
   - New: PPT constraint can be imposed directly in the Moroder hierarchy by passing the extra parameter ``ppt=True`` to the constructor.
+  - New: Passing the optional parameter ``extramomentmatrices=...`` to ``get_relaxation`` allows defining new moment matrices either freely or based on the first one.
+Basic relations of the elements between the moment matrices can be imposed as strings passed through ``inequalites=...``.
   - Changed: Nieto-Silleras hierarchy is no longer supported through an option.
 Now constraints have to be manually defined.
+  - Changed: Monomials are not saved automatically with ``verbose=2``.
   - Fixed: wider range of substitutions supported, including a polynomial on the right-hands side of the substitution.
   - Fixed: constraints for fermionic and bosonic systems and Pauli operators.